joseph-flinn/site/frontend/posts/foundations-of-project-management-part1.md

 Triple Constraint: Scope, Schedule, and Cost.
 Any changes to one of these directly affects and constrains the other two.

-For example, if the scope of a project increases, so will cost.
+For example, if the scope of a project increases, so will the cost.
 If the schedule of a project increases, the cost will increase as well with additional weeks of salary that will be needed for the extended schedule.
 If costs are set and cannot be adjusted, this constrains how much can be delivered.
 It doesn't matter how much time we have, there is no way that a 3 bedroom 2 bathroom house can be built for $25,000 (assuming it is built to local building codes in the U.S.).

-We will review each these ten areas in more depth in [Part 3](/posts/foundations-of-project-management-part3) of the series.
+We will review each of these ten areas in more depth in [Part 3](/posts/foundations-of-project-management-part3) of the series.